labthings/labthings-fastapi/docs/source/blobs.rst

 Blob input/output
 =================

-`Blob` objects allow binary data to be returned by an Action.
+:class:`.Blob` objects allow binary data to be returned by an Action.
 This binary data can be passed between Things, or between Things and client code.
-Using a `Blob` object allows binary data to be efficiently sent over HTTP if required, and allows the same code to run either on the server (without copying the data) or on a client (where data is transferred over HTTP).
+Using a :class:`.Blob` object allows binary data to be efficiently sent over HTTP if required, and allows the same code to run either on the server (without copying the data) or on a client (where data is transferred over HTTP).

 If interactions require only simple data types that can easily be represented in JSON, very little thought needs to be given to data types - strings and numbers will be converted to and from JSON automatically, and your Python code should only ever see native Python datatypes whether it's running on the server or a remote client.
-However, if you want to transfer larger data objects such as images, large arrays or other binary data, you will need to use a `Blob` object.
+However, if you want to transfer larger data objects such as images, large arrays or other binary data, you will need to use a :class:`.Blob` object.

-`Blob` objects are not part of the Web of Things specification, which is most often used with fairly simple data structures in JSON.
-In LabThings-FastAPI, the `Blob` mechanism is intended to provide an efficient way to work with arbitrary binary data.
-If it's used to transfer data between two `Thing`s on the same server, the data should not be copied or otherwise iterated over - and when it must be transferred over the network it can be done using a binary transfer, rather than embedding in JSON with base64 encoding.
+:class:`.Blob` objects are not part of the Web of Things specification, which is most often used with fairly simple data structures in JSON.
+In LabThings-FastAPI, the :class:`.Blob` mechanism is intended to provide an efficient way to work with arbitrary binary data.
+If it's used to transfer data between two Things on the same server, the data should not be copied or otherwise iterated over - and when it must be transferred over the network it can be done using a binary transfer, rather than embedding in JSON with base64 encoding.

-A `Blob` consists of some data and a MIME type, which sets how the data should be interpreted.
-It is best to create a subclass of `Blob` with the content type set: this makes it clear what kind of data is in the `Blob`.
-In the future, it might be possible to add functionality to `Blob` subclasses, for example to make it simple to obtain a `PIL` `Image` object from a `Blob` containing JPEG data.
-However, this will not yet work across both client and server code.
+A :class:`.Blob` consists of some data and a MIME type, which sets how the data should be interpreted.
+It is best to create a subclass of :class:`.Blob` with the content type set: this makes it clear what kind of data is in the :class:`.Blob`.
+In the future, it might be possible to add functionality to :class:`.Blob` subclasses, for example to make it simple to obtain an image object from a :class:`.Blob` containing JPEG data.
+However, this will not currently work across both client and server code.

-Creating and using `Blob` objects
+Creating and using :class:`.Blob` objects
 ------------------------------------------------

-Blobs can be created from binary data that is in memory (a `bytes` object), on disk (a file), or using a URL as a placeholder.
-The intention is that the code that uses a `Blob` should not need to know which of these is the case, and should be able to use the same code regardless of how the data is stored.
+Blobs can be created from binary data that is in memory (a :class:`bytes` object), on disk (a file), or using a URL as a placeholder.
+The intention is that the code that uses a :class:`.Blob` should not need to know which of these is the case, and should be able to use the same code regardless of how the data is stored.

 Blobs offer three ways to access their data:

 * A `bytes` object, obtained via the `data` property.
 For blobs created with a `bytes` object, this simply returns the original data object with no copying.
 If the data is stored in a file, the file is opened and read when the `data` property is accessed.
-If the `Blob` references a URL, it is retrieved and returned when `data` is accessed.
+If the :class:`.Blob` references a URL, it is retrieved and returned when `data` is accessed.
 * An `open()` method providing a file-like object.
-This returns a `BytesIO` wrapper if the `Blob` was created from a `bytes` object or the file if the data is stored on disk.
-URLs are retrieved, stored as `bytes` and returned wrapped in a `BytesIO` object.
+This returns a :class:`~io.BytesIO` wrapper if the :class:`.Blob` was created from a `bytes` object or the file if the data is stored on disk.
+URLs are retrieved, stored as `bytes` and returned wrapped in a :class:`~io.BytesIO` object.
 * A `save` method will either save the data to a file, or copy the existing file on disk.
-This should be more efficient than loading `data` and writing to a file, if the `Blob` is pointing to a file rather than data in memory.
+This should be more efficient than loading `data` and writing to a file, if the :class:`.Blob` is pointing to a file rather than data in memory.

-The intention here is that `Blob` objects may be used identically with data in memory or on disk or even at a remote URL, and the code that uses them should not need to know which is the case.
+The intention here is that :class:`.Blob` objects may be used identically with data in memory or on disk or even at a remote URL, and the code that uses them should not need to know which is the case.

 Examples
 --------

-A camera might want to return an image as a `Blob` object.
+A camera might want to return an image as a :class:`.Blob` object.
 The code for the action might look like this:

 .. code-block:: python